Teun/SnappetChallenge/NarrativePlan.md

 		- Show the subjects on the grid as columns
 		- Each subject column has the average progress score
 		- A column contains the average progress score for all subjects
-		- By default, the overview summary is ascending order by the average progress score for all subjects
+		- By default, the overview summary is ordered by the average progress score for all subjects in ascending order
 		- A column contains the student's name (this will end up being a number for this anonymized data, but it would be a name for an actual report)
 		- Clicking on the student's name will display the view for that student
 		- The student name column can be sorted in alphabetically ascending and descending order
 		- Each subject column can be sorted in ascending and descending order
 		- The column with the average progress score can be sorted in ascending and descending order
-		- Grid footer as the average scores for the entire class
+		- Grid footer with the average scores for the entire class
 	- The daily summary view shows the date/time when it was generated
 	- Display learning objective summaries in grid format (averages for the entire class)
 		- Each learning objective has its own row in the grid